 Oregon lawmakers have made some progress by passing a handheld phone and texting ban for all drivers, as well as a ban on all cell phone use by novice drivers (under 18).
 NHTSA data suggests that these measures do not go far enough, based on studies showing that hands-free cell phone use is not significantly safer due to the fact that talking on a phone while driving diverts more than one third of brain activity from driving attention.

 Cell phone and texting bans are notoriously difficult to enforce, even though texting while driving and handheld phone use are primary offenses (meaning the driver can be pulled over without committing another violation).
 For that reason, public education remains an important priority.
 Agencies such as the Portland Bureau of Transportation promote regular safety campaigns that combine targeted enforcement at known trouble spots with media blitzes to explain the dangers and increase citations.

-If you need an attorney, please contact a car accident attorney in Portland, Lance Youd.
+If you need an attorney, please contact a car accident attorney in Salem, Lance Youd.

 Figures provided by NHTSA serve as a sobering reminder of the extent of the problem: